-BN is a summer peaking station and the peak electrical demand reached 35.1MVA in summer 2019/20, and is forecast to grow slowly at approximately 0.4% per annum to 35.3MVA by 2024/25
+TGN is a summer peaking station and the peak electrical demand reached 40.8MVA in the summer of 2019/20.
+The recorded peak demand during the winter of 2020 was 32.7MVA.

+The demand at TGN is forecast to grow at approximately 0.9% per annum.
+Figure 3 shows the forecast maximum demand and supply capacities (cyclic ratings) for TGN.

-Figure 3: BN Forecast Maximum Demand against Zone Substation Capacity
+Figure 3: TGN Forecast Maximum Demand against Zone Substation Capacity